 Results

-The data availability statements accompanying 4101 preprints, registered on medRxiv between 25th June 2019 and 1st May 2020, were extracted from the medRxiv preprint repository on the 26th May 2020 and were categorized according to the categories in Table 1.
-Inter-rater reliability was high (Cohen’s Kappa = 0.98; “almost perfect agreement”).
+The data availability statements accompanying 4101 preprints - registered between 25th June 2019 and 1st May 2020 - were extracted from the medRxiv preprint repository on the 26th May 2020 and were coded according to the categories in Table 1.
+During the coding process, agreement between raters was high (Cohen’s Kappa = 0.98; “almost perfect agreement”).

 Of the 4101 preprints, 163 (4.0%) in Category 0 (“Not applicable”) were excluded following coding, leaving 3938 remaining records.
 Of these, 911 (23.1%) had made their data open as per the criteria in Table 1.
 The distribution of data availability statements across the categories can be seen in Figure 1.
-379 (9.2%) preprints had been subsequently published, and of these, only 159 (42.0%) had data availability statements that we could categorize.
+A total of 379 (9.2%) preprints had been subsequently published, and of these, only 159 (42.0%) had data availability statements that we could categorize.
 4 (2.5%) records in Category 0 (“Not applicable”) were excluded, and of the 155 remaining, 59 (38.1%) had made their data open as per our criteria.

 Figure 1: Distribution of the data availability statements of preprinted and published records by category.
 The categories from Table 1 are presented on the X-axis.

 For the comparison of preprint data availability statements with their published counterparts, we excluded records that were not published, that did not have a published data availability statement or that were labeled as “Not applicable” at either the preprint or published stage, leaving 151 records (3.7% of the total sample of 4101 records) records.
 When grouped by data-sharing policy, there was a greater change towards open data availability statements in journals requiring/mandating data sharing versus those that encouraged it (Table 2).
+Moreover, a number of articles published in journals that did not require open data sharing, became less open on publication.
 Change in openness for each individual journal is shown in Supplementary Table 1, while the change for preprints grouped by category, and stratified by journal policy, is shown in Supplementary Table 2.

 Table 2: Change in openness of data availability statements from preprint to published arcticle, grouped by journal data-sharing policy.